Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_package_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_package_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_package_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_package_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_package_blocklist_ - Default: - The comma-separated list of weapon IDs to not give out.
 For example: "ttt_m9k_harpoon,weapon_ttt_slam".

 ## Careful...